Sugiantoxyk/Sugiantoxyk/README.md

 ### About me

 I recently graduated with a Bachelor's degree in Computer Science from Nanyang Technological University.
 I am passionate about software development and have hands-on experience in creating Web Applications and Mobile Applications for both iOS and Android platforms.
-I am eager to leverage my skills and contribute to innovative projects professionally
+I am eager to leverage my skills and contribute to innovative projects professionally.

 🚀 Explore my [Portfolio](https://sugiantoxyk.github.io/) to see my development journey!\
 📄 Please have a look at my [Résumé](https://sugiantoxyk.github.io/Sugianto_resume.pdf) for more details about me.
 I'm open to feedback and suggestions!